rickstaa/panda-gazebo/panda_gazebo/docs/source/get_started/install.rst

 Build instructions
 ------------------

+After you cloned the repository, you have to build the ``libfranka`` library from the source (see https://frankaemika.github.io/docs/installation_linux.html#building-from-source).
-After you cloned the repository, you have to install the system dependencies using the ``rosdep install --from-path src --ignore-src -r -y --skip-keys libfranka`` command.
+After you build ``libfranka` from source, you have to install the system dependencies using the ``rosdep install --from-path src --ignore-src -r -y --skip-keys libfranka`` command.
 After these dependencies are installed, you can build the ROS packages inside the catkin workspace using the following build command:

 .. code-block:: bash